-Everything you need to know about why you have to disclose foreign travel during the life insurance underwriting process .
+Everything you need to know about traveling abroad during the life insurance underwriting process.

 One unexpected factor that underwriters take into account when evaluating your life insurance application?
 Foreign travel.
 Where you’re traveling and for how long can impact the life insurance health classification you receive — or if you are eligible for a policy at all.

-Here are the most commonly asked questions about life insurance and travel.
+Here is everything you need to know about life insurance and travel.

 Underwriters take a holistic approach when evaluating travel on a life insurance application, so just because you’re traveling to a locale that might be deemed riskier than others doesn’t mean you will automatically receive a lower health classification on your application.

-From an underwriting standpoint, the longer you travel, the longer you are exposing yourself to potential risks — and any increase in risk alters how insurance companies underwrite you.
+From the insurer's standpoint, the longer you travel, the longer you are exposing yourself to potential risks — and any increase in risk alters how insurance companies underwrite you.
 You’ll likely face tighter restrictions on how long you can travel to a country that is considered risky and still get life coverage than you would to a country that is deemed safe for travel.

 Additionally, long-term travel outside of the country can indicate that your residency may actually lie outside of the U.S. and would be looked at by the underwriter with some skepticism.
 In this case, you’d likely be underwritten as a foreign national.